BudgetAirpods/InsanityRemastered/README.md

 ### Light Shutoff:

-When inside the facility, the lights have a chance to go out for you and you only.
+While inside the facility, the lights have a chance to go out for you and you only.

 They will power back on their own eventually, but you can step outside and re-enter the facility to force them on.
 ### Player Hallucinations: